Wipro's Turnaround Story Is At Risk Of An About-Turn

 "So, come to think of it, there shouldn't be an integration issue (for which the restructuring has been done)," Sabarad said.

 What went wrong was the timing, the second person said.
 The wider IT industry has come off pandemic highs and is in the throes of a slowdown.
-"Wipro's DNA is not consulting, but consulting could've been a new growth area—one that sets it apart from the competition, a step to move up the chain.
+"Wipro's DNA is not consulting, but consulting could've been a new growth area—one that sets it apart from the competition, a step to move up the value chain.
 Unfortunately, that hasn't happened yet."

 There’s still another fallout.
 The aggressive M&A strategy to plug gaps has throttled the growth momentum seen in the early days of Delaporte’s tenure.
 Wipro has spent nearly $2 billion on acquisitions since the new CEO took over.
 During the same time, it has added about $2.9 billion in incremental revenue.